How to Create a Website

 Tim needs to tell them where his garage is, what it does, how well it does it, how dedicated his staff are, how much he charges and what his garages USP (Unique Selling Point) is, the reason they should pick his over other garages and call him.

-He is aiming at car owners in his local area (within a 5 mile radius of his garage).That's anyone in the age bracket 17 upwards across all social classes.
+He is aiming at car and potential car owners in his local area (within a 5 mile radius of his garage), that's anyone aged 17 upwards across all social classes.

 Step 2.
 Get The Basics Done.